SBFP&CC

 ADVICE & ADVOCACY

-Appointment only service Tuesday & Thursday 9.00am -3.00pm
+Appointment only service

-Our 1:1 advice and advocacy service offers individual families advicet, assistance on a practical level and a range of assistance in other areas.
+Our 1:1 advice and advocacy service offers individual families advice, assistance on a practical level and a range of assistance in other areas.
 This includes help with housing issues, benefit clams, acting as advocate on behalf of families and advice on getting back into work or into vocational, adult training.
 Where we are unable to help we are able to signpost and refer to other appropriate in house services or agencies

 THERAPEUTIC COUNSELLING